HiteshChandra001/online_shopping_app/README.md

 # healthy-discovery-1593

-# project_name : **Adventure Park**
+# project_name : **ShopNest**

-an application for Amusement Park Booking Activity Management & Customer Management
+This application is used by ShopNest admin and their Customer for online shopping

 Types of Users :
 * **Admin**
 * **Customer**

 * Role of Admin
-Amusement Activity Management
-Customer Management
+Search Product list,
+add new products,
+remove products and update products.

 * Role of Customer
-view the list of available activities. book cab for desired amusement activity
+buy the products and view order details.
+Customer can register themselves and login.
+Add product to the cart and purchase it.

 # Architecture and Tech Stack of the software